TurabiOzturk/react-app/README.md

 # react-app
-Simple React app that pulls movie information from IMDB.
+React app that pulls movie information from IMDB through a simple API connection.

+Something fun to do to get started with React.